FRRouting/frr/doc/user/bgp.rst

 IPv6 Support
 ------------

-.. index:: [no] neighbor A.B.C.D activate
+.. index:: neighbor A.B.C.D activate
 .. clicmd:: [no] neighbor A.B.C.D activate

    This configuration modifies whether to enable an address family for a